-Let’s start by taking a closer look at the concept of “HTML Over the Wire”, an approach that influenced abap2UI5 and is very well explained in this blog post:
+Let’s start by taking a closer look at the concept of “HTML Over the Wire”, an approach that influenced abap2UI5 and is well explained in this blog post:

 You can write fast, modern, responsive web applications by generating your HTML on the server, and delivering that (with a little help) directly to the browser.
 You don’t need JSON as an in-between format.
 You don’t need client-side MVC frameworks.
 You don’t need complicated bundling and transpiling pipelines.
 But you do need to think different. […]

 This is what HTML Over The Wire is all about.
 It’s a celebration of the simplicity in HTML as the format for carrying data and presentation together, whether this is delivered on the first load or with subsequent dynamic updates.

 I came across this concept on SCN when I read this blog post, which explained how to use htmx to create Fiori-like apps.
 Over-the-wire approaches include server-side rendering (SSR) similar to that of a multi-page application (MPA).
 However, after the initial request, the browser retrieves only HTML fragments asynchronously via AJAX, so the entire page is not re-rendered anymore.
 Unlike a single-page application (SPA), the server handles also the application’s logic and state:

 (2) Hypermedia Driven Application (HDA)